michaelcosj/mwc/README.md

 Options are the basic ones from wc.
 It can also read from stdin

 ## Todo
-- help option (maybe use clap or something for reading args)
+- [] help option (maybe use clap or something for reading args)
-- that total count thing wc does when you give it multiple files
+- [] that total count thing wc does when you give it multiple files
+- [] '-L' option from wc